 The "Principles of Universal Design" were developed by a team of U.S. experts organized by the Center on Universal Design at NC State University in the 1990's.
-Accompanied by a set of guidelines for each Principle, they were a valuable tool for clarifying universal design for early adopters, and are still widely used today.
+Accompanied by a set of guidelines for each Principle, they were a valuable tool for clarifying Universal Design for early adopters.

 The Principles of Universal Design:

 - Equitable Use

 - Simple and Intuitive

 - Size and Space for Approach and Use

 The eight Goals of Universal Design were developed in an effort to update the Principles, clarify the concept of Universal Design, incorporate human performance, health and wellness, and social participation as outcomes, and address contextual and cultural issues.
 For example, there are many sources of contextual differences, such as topography, economic development levels, cultural norms, and local values, which influence the way designers implement Universal Design.
 Increasingly, high value is placed on preserving cultural resources like historic buildings and natural resources.
 Attempts to enhance accessibility, however, often conflict with these two goals.
 Universal Design must address this conflict to overcome perceptions that it gets in the way of reaching other important design goals.

 One barrier to adoption of Universal Design in middle- and low-income countries is the perception that it is often perceived as idealistic, expensive, or an imposition of Western values.
 It is realistic and appropriate to acknowledge that design strategies will differ or be adapted in different places and by different cultures.
 In some places, achieving the level of accessibility required by Western norms could be counterproductive.
 Thus, it is important that Universal Design strategies also address cultural values associated with social, economic, and physical context.
 In addition to addressing these concerns, the eight Goals of Universal Design were also conceived to link Universal Design to bodies of knowledge and identify measurable outcomes.